Print this topic

 If whānau or friends live a distance away, computers are great to help keep in touch.

-If you don't have the skills to use computers, perhaps you could consider taking a course to help you learn.
+If you do not have the skills to use a computer, you could consider taking a course to help you learn.
 Libraries and community centres often hold regular training courses.

 Join a group

 There are many other activities.
 You could search for them on the internet or get a friend or whānau member to do it for you.
-Below are some links to further Information and community groups you may find of interest.
+Below are some links to community groups you may find of interest.

 We all find it difficult to go along to something new.
-Perhaps you could go with a friend or phone first so the people there are expecting you.
-Remember, you don’t necessarily have to take part in an activity that's specifically for older people as there are plenty of activities or groups suitable for all age groups that you may enjoy.
+You could go with a friend or phone first so the people there are expecting you.
+Remember, you do not necessarily have to take part in an activity that is specifically for older people.
+There are plenty of activities or groups suitable for all age groups that you may enjoy.

 CINCH